Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: Introduction

-Therefore, this paper compares the representation of avatars in dyadic physical remote collaboration under four conditions (both the user's and the partner's avatars are displayed, only the user's avatar is displayed, only the partner's avatar is displayed, and no avatars are displayed).
-Social presence, task performance, and users' force effort were measured.
+Therefore, in this study, we systematically compare avatar representation in dyadic physical remote collaboration under four conditions (\textit{i.e.} both the user's and the partner's avatars are displayed, only the user's avatar is displayed, only the partner's avatar is displayed, and no avatars are displayed).
+We measured social presence, task performance, and users' force effort.
 The results showed that participants felt a decrease in social presence when the partner's avatar was not displayed.
 Meanwhile, task performance and effort remained constant under all conditions.
-Therefore, participants found the social presence provided by haptic interactions to be insufficient, but the task execution was not affected by the representation of avatars.
+These findings suggest that although haptic interaction alone does not fully compensate for the absence of visual cues in terms of social presence, it does not hinder task completion.
+Consequently, participants found the social presence provided by haptic interactions to be insufficient; however, the task execution was not affected by the representation of avatars.

+In this study, we used a generic, gender-neutral avatar to remove confounding variables, such as voice or distinctive features, thereby isolating the effect of avatar presence on the interplay between visual and haptic cues.
+However, this minimalistic approach may limit the generalizability of our findings to scenarios involving realistic or personalized avatars with additional communication cues (\textit{e.g.}, voice or facial expressions).

-Based on these results, we derive the necessity of avatar representation for developing physical remote collaboration.
-The contributions of this paper are as follows: 1) When the purpose is solely task execution in physical remote collaboration, the representation of avatars can be omitted.
-2) In social communication channels, visual interaction through avatar representation is more important than haptic interaction.
+Based on these results, we emphasize the necessity of avatar representation for developing physical remote collaboration especially for maintaining social presence.
+The contributions of this paper are as follows: 1) If the purpose is solely task execution in physical remote collaboration, avatar representation can be omitted without compromising performance.
+2) In social communication contexts, visual interaction through avatar representation is more critical than haptic interaction for maintaining social presence.